dpeerlab/Vectra_Imaging_pipeline/README.md

 ### Usage

-Step by step tutorial on the usage can be found in the following list of Jupiter notebooks.
+Step-by-step tutorial on the usage can be found in the following Jupiter notebooks:

 #### 0. Data inspection